-Wearing vintage is an eco-friendly and unique way to draw style inspiration from the classic looks of the past.
-Edmonton has several specialty vintage stores that sell high-quality pieces that can be worn off the rack or re-worked to create a more contemporary feel.
+Buying previously-worn clothing is an eco-friendly and unique way to draw style inspiration from the classic looks of the past.
+Edmonton has several specialty vintage and consignment stores that sell high-quality pieces that can be worn off the rack or re-worked to create a more contemporary feel.
 Our local experts take a tour of Edmonton’s best vintage stores to single out the key places every shopper should hit when looking for that unique item.

 See the list of the best vintage stores in Edmonton »